Click here to increase size

 The ideal place to discover the basic ingredients of Zaragoza's gastronomy is the Central Market, which is located in Lanuza Square, the city's main market place since 1210.
 The architect Félix Navarro designed this eclectic functional building, where iron and glass combine creating a wide, light and open space.
 Following the stalls last restoration and renovation, it still preserves its hustle and bustle and everyday activity.

-Bluehertz Audio guides has developed for Zaragoza´s town hall an audio guide service and videos avaliable in Spanish, English, French, German, Italian and Portuguese languages.
+Bluehertz Audio guides has developed for Zaragoza´s town hall an audio guide service and videos available in Spanish, English, French, German, Italian and Portuguese languages.

 Zaragoza Tourist Office address: Plaza de Ntra.
 Señora del Pilar s/n 50003 - Zaragoza.